On Air Now

 The French producer has remixed the likes of One Republic, La Roux and The Black Eyed Peas as well as releasing his own EPs, which all happen to be named after specific dates!

-His dark and mysterious balaclava-style mask with light up eyes makes for an intimidating image behind the decks but always helps getting the crowd hyped, as this vid shows...
+His dark and mysterious balaclava-style mask with light up eyes makes for an intimidating image in the DJ booth, but it seems to always help with getting the crowd hyped, as this vid shows...

 This bio is really all you need to know about Claptone...